Catherine P. Bessant

 Bessant serves as executive sponsor for the company’s Disability Advisory Council.
 She was formerly the executive sponsor for the Lesbian, Gay, Bisexual and Transgender (LGBT) Pride executive board and led the creation of the LGBT Ally program.
 She was previously named No. 1 among OUTstanding LGBT+ Ally Executives, presented by the Financial Times.

 For the third consecutive year, she ranked No. 1 among the “25 Most Powerful Women in Banking” by American Banker.
-Bessant received the 2019 Women in Technology and Data Trailblazer (Lifetime Achievement) Award from WatersTechnology.
+Bessant was named to Barron’s “100 Most Influential Women in U.S. Finance” and she received WaterTechnology’s 2019 Women in Technology and Data Trailblazer Award.
 She has also appeared on Working Mother magazine’s “50 Most Powerful Working Moms” list.

 Active in the community and region, Bessant received the Distinguished Service Award from the University of North Carolina at Charlotte.
 In addition, she was awarded the North Carolina Order of the Long Leaf Pine, was recognized by the Charlotte Business Journal with the Women in Business Lifetime Achievement Award, and was named to Business NC’s Power 100.
 She chairs the North Tryon Vision Plan Advisory Committee.

-Bessant led the formation of the Council on the Responsible Use of Artificial Intelligence (AI) to address ethical and policy issues related to the development and deployment of this rapidly evolving technology.
+Bessant led the formation of the Council on the Responsible Use of Artificial Intelligence (AI) to address ethical and policy issues related to this rapidly evolving technology.
 In addition, she is a member of the President’s Council of Advisors on Science and Technology (PCAST).